moesabi/myrepo_comp383/README.md

     print(f'{s} has {post_filter_counts:,} read pairs after filtering')

     # appends the read counts to a file
-    with open('log.txt', 'a') as logfile: # appends the read counts to a log file logfile.write(f'{s} has {initial_counts[s]:,} read pairs before filtering and {post_filter_counts:,} read pairs after filtering.\n')
+    with open('PipelineProject.log', 'a') as logfile: # appends the read counts to the log file logfile.write(f'{s} has {initial_counts[s]:,} read pairs before filtering and {post_filter_counts:,} read pairs after filtering.\n')